 Secondly, it defeats the purpose of having both sides independently control information exchange, which is an important consideration we saw earlier.

-And thirdly, a distributed architecture leads to loosely-coupled systems, less dependent on one another, thus making the entire integration more manageable and scalable.
+Thirdly, a distributed architecture leads to loosely-coupled systems that are less dependent on one another, thus making the entire integration more manageable and scalable.

 I will use a solution called Exalate to demonstrate Jira integrations with other tools.
 Let’s also see the reasons behind it.

-4. It has 2 configuration modes: Visual mode (point-and-click interface) for business users and Script mode (Groovy scripting language) for technical users.
+- It has 2 configuration modes: Visual mode (point-and-click interface) for business users and Script mode (Groovy scripting language) for technical users.
+Non-technical users can also generate scripts with AI Assist.

 Having understood the reasons behind the choice, let’s see how it can be practically used for different Jira integrations.